Film Preservation & Restoration

 For every major film like Metropolis or Lawrence of Arabia that enjoys a lavish preservation budget, there are thousands of other important films – big and small, famous and obscure – that languish for lack of funding.

 By making a donation of any size to the organization(s) of your choice, you can play a direct role in helping to save important films today.
+This is even more important now, after the 2025 gutting of federal funding for arts and humanities, including museums, libraries, and archives.
+This unprecedented cultural disaster has also severely impacted much state-level funding that has relied on federal funding that no longer exists.

 Below are links to donation information for many archives, groups, and organizations actively engaged in film preservation work.
 In many cases, your donation is tax deductible.
 (The Sprocket Society is not affiliated with, sponsored, or funded by any organization listed here.)